OICR/softeng-blog/_posts/dusan_andric/2020-12-11-bombolone.md

 ## Software

 Now that I had the hardware assembled, I wanted to see how far I could stretch the python script.
-I left the script running, accessibly by local network for a time.
+I left the script running, accessible by local network for a time.
 I quickly ran into stability issues.
 The HTTP access to the stream would become unresponsive when multiple clients would be left streaming, for example, the phones of two ever concerned parents.
 The python process itself also seemed to leak memory over time, not that was an issue with 4GB of RAM on the RPi4.

 ### Learning new tricks